 Never assume that an accident is too small to warrant a police report.
 Always call the police to make sure the right questions are asked and so the at-fault driver provides proof of insurance.

 If you are a victim in an accident, and the other driver’s insurance company underpays your claim or outright denies payment, you might have to file a lawsuit against the at-fault driver to get reimbursed, and you need to know exactly who they are.
 Make sure you exchange name, address, contact information, license plate number, driver’s license number, insurance company name and policy number.

 Take dozens of photos showing all aspects of the scene, close-ups as well as wide-angle shots, to fully depict what happened.

 B. Navigating the Claim

-Several useful guides can be found online with detailed steps on how to navigate medical claims and insurance claims, and whole books have been written on the subject.
-The logistics and basic steps are easy enough to follow when it comes time to make a claim, but here are a handful of basic principles to give you perspective on the theories behind managing a claim.
+Several useful guides can be found online with detailed steps on how to navigate medical claims and insurance claims.
+Here are a handful of basic principles to give you perspective on the theories behind managing a claim.